bredikhin/barrels/README.md

 ## Usage

-Drop your fixtures in `test/fixtures` as JSON files named after your models.
+Drop your fixtures in `test/fixtures` as JSON files (or CommonJS modules) named after your models.

 Once your [Sails.js](http://sailsjs.org/) server is started: